 Despite the current acceptance of this standard, imprecise terminology remains widespread in the scientific literature.3 Furthermore, pathologists, who are often unaware of a patient's clinical presentation, still use histopathologic diagnoses and classify vascular lesions by the type of vessel that predominates (arterial, venous, or lymphatic).
 In contrast, clinicians often make the diagnosis without relying on biopsy or histopathology.

 Hemangiomas are benign tumors of vascular endothelium and, by far, the most common form of primary vascular tumor.
 They most commonly affect the skin, but can occur in nearly any organ (Table 50-2).
-Hemangiomas are often without clinical significance, but they can cause complications such as disfigurement, ulceration, bleeding, organ ...
+Hemangiomas are often without clinical significance, but they can cause complications such as disfigurement, ulceration, ...